Tulsa Zoo planning one of the largest elephant preserves in the country - NewsBreak

 - $31.1 million project, donations still needed

 The zoo’s plans for the elephant exhibit are driven in part by an elephant welfare study, to provide more acreage to allow for larger herds of elephants.
 The Tulsa Zoo is currently home to three elephants.
-This expansion would allow them to house ten or more, which means multiple herds that can interact.
+This expansion would allow them to house 10, which means multiple herds that can interact.

+“Not many zoos can do that,” Director of Development, Monica Ericson-Simmons says.

 The ten-acre experience will give guests an close-up view from the facility and an elevated deck to see inside the barn as well.